Skip to contents

 The reader is chosen by file extension: .csv uses readr::read_csv() and .tsv/.tab/.txt uses readr::read_tsv().
 Gzipped variants such as .csv.gz and .tsv.gz are also supported.

-The function assumes a column named date exists and represents a Unix timestamp.
 All non-date columns are coerced with as.numeric() (non-parsable values become NA).